shesharpnl/hackathon-2023.data-analysis.base-example/README.md

 ## Prerequisites

-Certainly!
-Here's an updated version of the Prerequisites section that explains Gitpod in an easy-to-understand manner for a junior developer:

-## Prerequisites

 Before getting started, make sure you have the following prerequisites:

 - **Git**: Git is a version control system that allows you to track changes in your code and collaborate with others.
 If you don't have Git installed, you can download and install it from the official website: [Git Downloads](https://git-scm.com/downloads).